 - Similarly, now I will add “Quantity” and “Discount” column to the “Tooltip” area.

 - Now once again I will hover over “November” month and I can see the data points of “Sales”, “Profit”, “Quantity” and “Discount”.

 Wow!!!!
-Say hello to the new thing on your dashboard.
+Say hello to the new thing on your power bi dashboard.